Lisilin87/arkui/README.md

 ﻿
 Furthermore, regarding the relatively small number of IM and VM instructions, from a probabilistic perspective, the likelihood of executing multiple operations that are either all valid or all invalid at once is much lower than the likelihood of mixed valid and invalid operations.
 This further explains the higher proportion of MM instructions.
 ﻿
-In summary, we believe that this distribution is consistent with realistic usage patterns.
+In summary, **we believe that this distribution is consistent with realistic usage patterns**.
 It is also worth noting that, as shown in Figure 5, even without any sample balancing techniques, the model still achieves significant performance improvements on low-resource instruction types.

 ## Suggestions 3 Typos